djcomlab/textmining3/README.rst

 part-of-speech tagging.
 Please see the Python NLTK for that sort of functionality (plus much, much more).

-The original code and documentation was authored by Christian Peccei (cpeccei@hotmail.com) and is available in PyPI under the package name textmining.
+The original code and documentation is available in PyPI under the package name `textmining`.
 This package is a port to Python 3 and published in PyPI under the package name textmining3, and is based on the original.